lucassha/CKAD-resources/README.md

 [Tips and tricks for the exam](https://github.com/lucassha/CKAD-resources/blob/master/tipsAndtricks.md).
 Give this one a readthrough right when you get started.

 I have [attached](https://github.com/lucassha/CKAD-resources/tree/master/Curriculum) some more introductory notes into this repo for a couple portions of the curriculum.
 It should be a good starting point.
 It tries to incorporate general kubectl usage with the core concepts while diving a bit into specific topics.
+All examples use `kk` instead of `kubectl`

 **Configuration**